Guide: How to Ask For Help

 -

-We once stumbled upon a post called "Feature Requests That Don't Suck" and we we're really inspired by it.
-When you're requesting a feature, be tangible as possible.
+If your question relates to about asking for a new feature, make sure you help scope the problem and your proposed solution.
+We once stumbled upon a post called "Feature Requests That Don't Suck" and we were really inspired by it.

 # 👉 Describe the problem